Animal Services - Dog Control

 A dog roaming unattended in a public place is deemed to be a stray and he shall seize and detain it.

-Where a stray dog has a collar and tag or the owner is known the dog warden will attempt to return the dog if it has been picked up for the first time.
+Where a stray dog has a collar and tag or the owner is known the Animal Services Officer will attempt to return the dog if it has been picked up for the first time.

 The owner of a stray dog is not entitled to the return of the animal until the prescribed fee has been paid - see fee table.